runningman84/home-assistant-apps/README.md

 PowerSaver
 ============

 This app controls the devices based on motion sensors and some global control settings.
-Tt saves energy by switching devices off.
+It saves energy by switching devices off.

 Key | Description | Default
 ------------ | ------------- | -------------